perseusrealdeal/PerseusDarkMode/README.md

 view.backgroundColor = .systemBlue_Adapted
 ```

-In case if there will be any need in certain color of a Dark Mode sensitive color use the line of code below.
+In case if there will be any need in certain color of a Dark Mode sensitive color use the line of code below:

 ```swift
 let _ = UIColor.label_Adapted.resolvedColor(with: self.traitCollection).cgColor